 - black beans

-- cooked rice (white or brown may be used)
+- cooked rice (white, brown or cauliflower rice may be used)

 - canned or homemade Enchilada sauce

 - sharp cheddar cheese

-Slice the peppers lengthwise then pull the seeds and stems from inside.
-I like to scrape the inside with a teaspoon so everything is cleaned out.
+Slice the peppers lengthwise, pull the seeds and stems from inside then scrape the inside with a teaspoon so everything is cleaned out.

-Drizzle the olive oil into a large skillet, add the ground beef (or turkey) along with the onions then season with salt and pepper and cook the meat through.
+Drizzle the olive oil into a large skillet, add the ground beef and diced onions then season with salt and pepper and cook until the beef is no longer pink.

-Drain any excess grease then sprinkle on the taco seasoning and fold in the diced tomatoes, rinsed/drained black beans, cooked rice, 1/2 cup of the cheese, lime juice and 3 tablespoons of enchilada sauce.
-This 90 second brown rice from Uncle Ben’s works really well in the dish.
+Drain any excess grease then sprinkle on the taco seasoning and fold in the diced tomatoes, rinsed/drained black beans, cooked rice, 1/2 cup of the shredded cheese, lime juice and 3 tablespoons of enchilada sauce.

 Pour the remaining enchilada sauce into the bottom of a casserole dish.
 Fill each pepper halfway with the meat mixture, gently pressing the filling with your fingers into the crevices of the peppers.
 Top with 1/2 cup of cheese then add the rest of the meat to the top of each pepper.